W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 his advice and your next proposal just may be your break-through."

-the proposal than the book itself.
+proposal than the book itself.
 Until they know how, that’s probably true.
-Terry Whalin knows the
+Terry Whalin knows the secrets

-secrets of good book proposals.
-As a writer, he’s composed many book proposals; as an editor, he’s
+of good book proposals.
+As a writer, he’s composed many book proposals; as an editor, he’s read hundreds

 --Cecil Murphey, writer, co-writer, or ghostwriter of more than 100 books